Operation Eagle's Flight

-Operation Eagle's Flight (Операција Орлов лет) was the name of an operation conducted by the Montenegrin police to arrest a group of Albanians who allegedly planned terrorist attacks and an armed conflict in Albanian-inhabited parts of Montenegro.
+Operation Eagle's Flight (Операција Орлов лет) was the name of an operation conducted by the Montenegrin police to arrest a group of Albanians who allegedly planned terrorist attacks and an armed conflict in Albanian-inhabited parts of Montenegro with the end goal of unification of Albanian majority areas to Albania or a Kosovo war style conflict.
 The group of 17 people allegedly planned operations from 2004 until their arrest on 2006.

 Operation

 The group of 17 people was arrested by the Montenegrin police in 9 September, before the 2006 Montenegrin parliamentary election, on suspicion of terrorist actions and to create a separate Albanian region in Montenegro.
 United States assisted in carrying out the operation.
 Reportedly, the group was planning with the assistance of former members of the Kosovo Liberation Army to seize control of police stations, border crossing checkpoints between Montenegro and Albania, and all key institutions in Malësia, to expel the non-Albanian population and create an ethnic Albanian-controlled territory.
 The group was allegedly organised and funded by members of the Albanian diaspora based in Detroit, United States.
 Per the Montenegrin police, large amounts of firearms, explosive devices, and ammunition were found.
 Charges of criminal acts, terrorism, illegal possession of arms, and explosive materials were filed against the Albanians.
 Four of those who were arrested were American citizens.